 Key Differences Between Validation and Sanitization

 Your code works, but is it safe?
-When writing code for a high-profile environment, you’ll need to be extra cautious of how you handle data coming into WordPress and how it’s presented to the end user.
+When writing code for a high-profile environment, you’ll need to be extra cautious of how you handle data coming into WordPress and how it’s presented to the visitor.
 This commonly comes up when building a settings page for your theme, creating and manipulating shortcodes, or saving and rendering extra data associated with a post.

 There’s a distinction between how input and output are managed, however.